dannyledger/technical-skill-development/README.md

-## Welcome to my technical skill development space 🛠️💡😊
+## Welcome to my skill development space 🛠️💡😊

 This is where I house all my _(audience-friendly)_ practice projects and case studies.